 How Often Should an Acne-prone Person Wash Their Towel?

-Although No Studies Have Directly Investigated This, a Good Rule of Thumb Is to Wash Your Towel Once a Week in Hot Water and with Bleach
+A Good Rule of Thumb Is to Wash Your Towel Once a Week in Hot Water

 Can Bacteria from Towels Make Acne Worse?